hugovk/ply/docs/ply.rst

         elif p[2] == '-':
             p[0] = p[1] - p[3]

-In general, the doc string for any given function can contain multiple grammar rules.
+In general, the docstring for any given function can contain multiple grammar rules.
 So, it would have also been legal (although possibly confusing) to write this::